 Since 2004, MOgene LC has provided quality genomic services to research, biotech/pharma and government facilities.
 Our extensive journal citations for our services and testimonials demonstrate our solid reputation and customer focus.
 We deliver quality results from small projects to multi-million-dollar contracts, and a convenient one-stop solution for a wide range of services.
 From RNA/DNA isolation, microarrays, qPCR, sequencing, capture and bioinformatics, we’ve got your research needs covered.
-We’re located in the central United States (CST), which simplifies communication with customers from Europe and throughout North & South America.
-We stay on the cutting edge of technology platforms—such as the PacBio SMRT and Eureka Genotyping assays—so your lab doesn’t have to.
+We stay on the cutting edge of technology platforms—such as the PacBio SMRT, nanoString and Eureka Genotyping assays—so your lab doesn’t have to.

-Ganesh Kishore, PhD is currently CEO of Malaysia Life Sciences Capital Fund.
+Ganesh Kishore, PhD is currently the Managing Partner, Spruce Capital Partners LLC and MLS Capital Fund II.
 Prior to this he was Chief Biotechnology Officer at DuPont Company and formerly Chief Biotechnologist at Monsanto Company and President of its Nutrition sector.
 During his tenure at Monsanto, he led the efforts on discovery, development and commercialization of transgenic traits and at Dupont; he spearheaded the development of a broad based, integrated biotech strategy in the area of seeds and industrial biotechnology.

 Ralph S. Quatrano, Ph.D. is the Spencer T. Olin Professor of Biology in the School of Arts and Sciences.
-He was formerly the Chairman of the Department of Biology, Director of the Division of Biology and Biomedical Sciences and Dean of Arts & Sciences at Washington University in St. Louis.
-He is internationally known for his pioneering experimental work in cellular and molecular plant biology.
-He research interests are in the mechanisms underlying how cells become polar and how tissue-specific factors and hormones regulate gene expression.
-Protonemal cells of moss (Physcomitrella patens) are being used to study cellular polarity and tip growth.
-P. patens, Arabidopsis and selected crop plants are being analyzing to uncover gene regulatory networks, controlled by the phytohormone abscisic acid (ABA), that play key roles in water use efficiency in plants.
+He was formerly the Chairman of the Department of Biology, Director of the Division of Biology and Biomedical Sciences and Dean of Arts & Sciences and Engineering and Applied Sciences at Washington University in St. Louis.

 Rajeev Aurora, Ph.D is an Associate Professor in the Department of Molecular Microbiology & Immunology, Saint Louis University School of Medicine, Saint Louis.
 He was formerly a Director of Bioinformatics at Pfizer Corporation.